pranabsarkar/Conll_task/README.md

 * We could have used different model architectures and compare the performances.

+* We could have modified the padding size of the sentences by taking the average size which can imporove the data quality, as there are many empty spaces.

 ## **References**

 * Introduction to the CoNLL-2003 Shared Task: Language-Independent Named Entity Recognition.
 Link: [https://www.aclweb.org/anthology/W03-0419.pdf](https://www.aclweb.org/anthology/W03-0419.pdf)